jirapinyakkb/dsi321_2025/README.md

 The output

-1. CSV file includes the following columns:
+1. `testv1_scraped.csv ` file includes the following columns:

    - title: News title
    - link: Direct URL to the news